 This post is part of my Fundamental Friday series in which I answer readers’ baking and pastry questions.
 For ease of browsing, you can find all my Baking Fundamentals posts in one place.
 Thanks for reading.

-A glass bowl of whipped cream with a whisk in it.
+A high-angle shot of whipped cream in a glass bowl with a whisk.

 Why whip cream by hand?